jecki/logicConverter/docs/Parsing_the_principia.md

 well-established and in this sense "ordinary", PEGs require quite a bit of practice before they are fully mastered.)

+Just how difficult or easy it is to write a formula-parser and converter also depends on the data-formats that are used.
+Therefore, some consideration shall be given to these in the following.
+Another reason why the choice of the data-formats deserves consideration is that the long-term and short-term re-usability of the edition-data (or "edition source code") depends on this choice, even if it may be hard to determine just how, a question which in particular in the case of long-term usability is hard to answer reliably without the gifts of a fortune-teller.

+If we leave out the question of machine-readability aside for the moment, which will be discussed below, one can distinguish roughly three kinds of data-formats involved when preparing a digital edition in human-readable form:

+1. the **input-format** in which the data is entered or stored after entering it with a graphical user interface

+2. the **output-format** for the human-readable form

+3. and, finally, the **processing format(s)** in which the data is processed internally, among other things, in order to produce the human-readable output from the given digital input.

+As long as human readability is concerned, the choice of the output format does not raise much of a question: It is either PDF (for a printed output) or a webpage (i.e. HTML in combination with other formats for embedded or linked elements).

+But how do you arrive at these two output formats?
+Especially, if you want to avoid avoid extra work for supporting the two of them.
+Luckily with TeX there exists a format that is pretty much a standard for typing mathematical formulae, that has remained backwards-compatible during the last 40 years, that is supported by a large community and rich and software ecosystem and for which mature open-source-solution to transform it either to PDF (texlive or any other TeX-distribution) or into a form suitable for being displayed on a webpage (MathJAX or KaTeX).

+Using TeX for mathematical formulae is a no-brainer.
+However, it should be kept in mind that TeX is primarily a system (and notation) for typesetting mathematical formulae.
+Because of this, it has certain limitations with respect to other use-cases than typesetting formulae to generate human-readable output.

+While these other use-cases and their implications for the choice of technology and data formats will be discussed in some detail in the next sections, the fact that there are such use cases which might be poorly served by TeX, makes it sensible to cast a quick glance on some of the possible alternatives just now, to see how they fare with respect to generating human-readably output.
+Possible or proposed alternatives to TeX are:

+1. formulae-editors as they often come packages with common word-processors.

+2. proposed use-case agnostic "standards" like MathML

+3. computer-algebra-systems as well as proof-assistants and proof-validators.

 ### Providing machine-readable formulae

+### Data-formats and workflows